Ivette Mancilla~ Tulum & All the Feels

 BRANDS WE LOVE

-Ivette is the designer/creator of Palmyra Handmade.
-She's a yoga instructor, artist, fashion designer, content creator and all around gorgeous soul.
+Ivette is a yoga instructor, artist, fashion designer, content creator and all around gorgeous soul.
 I carry her totes in the Mercado Collection.
 I hardly know her but I want to know her and you will too after reading her interview.
 Here she shares life in Tulum and all the feels~

 Eight years ago I dropped everything and booked a flight to Playa del Carmen, a place I only knew from word of mouth and where I had no friends, family or a job waiting for me with just $300 USD of savings.
 I didn’t care...I needed to get away from my hometown and the life I had.
 I had a vision of what I wanted: to make pretty clothes, to teach yoga at the beach, to have an apartment by the sea and to wander around town wearing only bikinis, no make-up, a perfect tan and no heels.
 Playa was amazing, but of course the moment I stepped into Tulum, the scenario changed into this new and fabulous location.
 Tulum was and is definitely more “me”.